GreatApo/GreatFit/README.md

 - New phone alarm widget (needs amazfit service+phone app)
 - New calories progress bar (set target in settings)
 - New heart-rate progress bar (min 0 bpm, max 200 bpm)
-- New world time widget, you can select the time difference it displays
+- New world time widget, you can select the time zone (GMT) it displays
 - New notifications widget, see unread notifications (needs amazfit service+phone app)
 - New moonphase widget
+- New walked distance widget (based on daily steps and height)
 - Better image resolution when raising hand
 - Ability to show only time when screen is off (to save battery, doesn't apply on raise of hand screen)
 - Status bar position and enable/disable